w3c/wai-about-wai/_about/new-work.md

 ## Introduction

-@@
+We hope you will find accessibility work on this page that you are interested in contributing to through the W3C Web Accessibility Initiative (WAI).

-After each item, is the acronym of the responsible Working Group:
+After each item, is the acronym of the responsible Group:
 * AG WG = Accessibility Guidelines (AG) Working Group
 * APA WG = Accessible Platform Architectures (APA) Working Group
 * ARIA WG = Accessible Rich Internet Applications (ARIA) Working Group
 * EOWG = Accessibility Education and Outreach (EO) Working Group
 * EPUB3 WG = EPUB 3 Working Group

-TF = Task Force under a Working Group
+* TF = Task Force under a Working Group

+Near the end of the page is more about contributing.

 ## Current Work Highlights